• FAQ

 Lot rent is what you pay when you own a manufactured home but lease the land it sits on.
 You own your home outright, you’re just not tied to property ownership with all its hidden costs.
 In Florida, lot rent typically runs $400 to $1,200 per month; mid-range communities near cities land at $500 to $800.

-Your monthly payment covers the land, water and sewer, trash, lawn care and landscape maintenance, and community amenities like a clubhouse or pool.
+Your monthly payment covers the land, lawn mowing, irrigation, fertilizing, clubhouse access, pool maintenance, common area landscaping, and street lights.
+Utilities are individually metered; interior and exterior home maintenance is the resident’s responsibility.
 One predictable number replaces a dozen separate bills: no property tax surprises, no landscaping quotes, no guessing.
 Now, let’s be honest: lot rent can increase over time and Florida has no cap on increases.
-But when you factor in everything it includes, most retirees find it’s still the better deal, especially since your upfront investment is $60,000 to $80,000 instead of $200,000 to $250,000 for traditional housing.
+But when you factor in everything it includes, most retirees find it’s still the better deal.

 HOA Fees: The Condo Conundrum